How To Treat Cracked Heels

-Cracked heels are an extremely common foot problem that can occur in adults and children.
-The term 'Cracked heels’ refers to the dry thickened skin around the rim of the heel, often accompanied by yellow or brown calluses.
-Though not a serious issue, it can often cause a decent amount of pain if left unattended.
-The cracks can become deeper and at some point, may become infected.
-It is therefore important to review the causes and treatment of this problem:
+Cracked heels are a prevalent foot problem in adults and children.
+The term 'Cracked Heels' refers to the dry, thickened skin around the rim of the heel, often accompanied by yellow or brown calluses.
+Though not a severe issue, it can often cause a decent amount of pain if left unattended.
+The cracks can become more profound and, at some point, may become infected.
+Therefore, if afflicted, it is essential to review the causes and treatment of this problem.

 Using harsh, drying soaps on your feet